 The results presented above paint a coherent picture of satellite galaxy evolution since $z\sim1$.
 The stability of the faint-end CLF—particularly the steep slope for red satellites—indicates that the processes governing the abundance of faint, quiescent galaxies were already fully operational by this epoch.
 This aligns with the ``downsizing'' paradigm \citep{Fontanot2009many}, in which low-mass galaxies form and quench later than their massive counterparts, but suggests that even dwarf satellites had largely completed their star formation by $z\sim1$ and have since evolved passively.
 In fact, resolved stellar populations from high-resolution images \citep[e.g.][]{Weisz2011} and star formation histories inferred from integral field spectroscopy \citep[e.g.][]{Zhou2020} have revealed that the majority of dwarf galaxies in the local Universe formed more than half of their present-day stellar mass prior to $z\sim1$.

-The universal minimum in the quenched fraction at $M_\ast\sim10^9M_\odot$ implies that the quenching physics scales with galaxy mass in a way that is independent of environment and cosmic epoch (at least over the last $\sim8$ Gyr).
-This points to a scenario in which galaxy mass sets the dominant quenching mode, while environment modulates the timing: low-mass galaxies quench rapidly upon infall via ram-pressure stripping; intermediate-mass galaxies quench slowly via starvation after a delay of several gigayears; massive galaxies quench through internal processes regardless of environment.
+The apparent minimum in the quenched fraction at $M_\ast\sim10^9M_\odot$ may provide important clues that the quenching physics scales with galaxy mass in a way that depends only weakly on environment and cosmic epoch (at least over the last $\sim8$ Gyr).
+This is qualitatively consistent with a scenario in which galaxy mass sets the dominant quenching mode, while environment modulates the timing: low-mass galaxies quench rapidly upon infall via ram-pressure stripping; intermediate-mass galaxies quench slowly via starvation after a delay of several gigayears; massive galaxies quench through internal processes regardless of environment.